km93120/tpJS/README.md

  cd Vilains && npm i && cd ..
  cd Heros && npm i && cd ..
 ```
-On Windows and Mac you have to launch your Docker Quickstart Terminal to start
+On Windows and Mac you have to launch your Docker Quickstart Terminal from the Docker ToolBox to start
 the docker daemon.
 - On Linux distributions you don't need to launch anything.